-Written comments may be submitted at the public hearings, or by regular mail, fax or email to the contact person listed above.
-Written comments may also be submitted to the Department using the Wisconsin Administrative Rules website at http://adminrules.wisconsin.gov.
-Public hearings will take place on April 13, 2015, which is also the comment submission deadline.
+Written comments were submitted at the public hearings, or by regular mail, fax or email to the contact person listed above.
+No written comments were submitted to the Department using the Wisconsin Administrative Rules website at http://adminrules.wisconsin.gov.
+Public hearings took place on April 13, 2015, which was also the comment submission deadline.